devicehive/devicehive-arduino/README.md

   - `DH_PARSE_NO_SERIAL` - DeviceHive engine is not initialized

-It's possible to provide a timeout for receiving message.
+It's possible to provide a timeout for message receiving.
 If time interval from the begin of message is great than timeout value then the message will be dropped.
 The following code sets the 2 seconds receiving timeout: